Skip to main content

 Diversity-Related Student Organizations

 In our commitment to foster an inclusive and equitable community, we are proud to highlight our diverse array of student groups dedicated to promoting diversity, equity inclusion, belonging and health equity.
 These organizations host educational, cultural, and social events throughout the year.
 By joining these groups, students can engage with like-minded peers, participate in meaningful projects, and contribute to the ongoing efforts to create a more just and inclusive campus community.
-Our Diversity, Equity and Belonging Liaison for Student Support meets monthly with this the leaders of these student groups to provide a forum for updates, DEB happenings, guidance, and support.
+Our Health Advancement and Community Engagement Liaison for Student Support meets monthly with this the leaders of these student groups to provide a forum for updates, DEB happenings, guidance, and support.

 • American Medical Women’s Association